-Plenty of cheesy goodness in Garlic Parmesan Au Gratin Potatoes with layers of thinly sliced potatoes, Parmesan cheese, and garlic.
-Serve it as a holiday side dish or alongside meat and potatoes for dinner.
+Plenty of garlic and cheese in this Garlic Parmesan Au Gratin Potatoes recipe with layers of thinly sliced potatoes, Parmesan cheese, and garlic.
+Serve it as a Thanksgiving or Christmas side dish or alongside meat and potatoes for Sunday supper.

 What kind of potatoes are we making this year?
 Most of the time it’s mashed, but sometimes it’s scalloped or au gratin.